 All dragonfly nymphs are fierce and voracious predators.
 They kill and eat any animal that they can catch including shrimp and fish of their size.
 Once dragonfly nymphs are in your aquarium they will start hunting non-stop until you deal with them.
 In some cases, they can even force to restart the aquarium.

-I know that some shrimp breeders lost whole shrimp colonies because of these kill machines.
-So today I will tell everything you need about them.
+I know that some shrimp breeders lost whole shrimp colonies because of these killing machines.
+So today I will tell you everything you need to know about them.

 Both species are voracious predators.

 It is possible that the earliest reference to the name is from Francis Bacon’s “Sylva Sylvarum: or a Natural Historie in Ten Centuries.”
 It was published in 1626, where he first used the common name “Dragon-fly”.

 At a guess, Bacon had picked up on a common, folklore name in use at the time.
 Prior to this date (and since), many different vernacular names have been used.
 Some are Adder Bolt, Snake Doctor, Devil’s Riding Horse, Horse Stinger, and Devil’s Darning Needle.

 Dragonflies and damselflies have three stages to their life.

 Note: The length of each stage depends on the species of dragonfly.